PrefectHQ/prefect-databricks/README.md

 Visit the full docs [here](https://PrefectHQ.github.io/prefect-databricks) to see additional examples and the API reference.

-The prefect-databricks collection makes it easy to create, run, and manage Databricks jobs in your Prefect flows.
+The prefect-databricks collection makes it easy to coordiante Databricks jobs with other tools in your data stack using Prefect.
 Check out the examples below to get started!

 ## Getting Started